-- Read and follow all the instructions on the pump island; - Turn off your engine when you are refueling; - Do not smoke if you are near fuel or refueling your vehicle; - Keep sparks, flames and smoking materials away from fuel; - Stay outside your vehicle and do not leave the fuel pump unattended when refueling your vehicle - this is against the law in some places; - Keep children away from the fuel pump; never let children pump fuel.
+- Read and follow all the instructions on the pump island; - Turn off your engine when you are refueling; - Do not smoke if you are near fuel or refueling your vehicle; - Keep sparks, flames and smoking materials away from fuel; - Stay outside your vehicle and do not leave the fuel pump unattended when refueling your vehicle this is against the law in some places; - Keep children away from the fuel pump; never let children pump fuel. - Do not use personal electronic devices while refueling.
+It can ignite fuel vapors.